 ---

-_Majority of the notes for this translation of On Certainty is taken from P. M. S. Hacker’s translation of LW’s notebooks[^wiley-edition]._
+Most notes on this edition of _On Certainty_ come from P. M. S. Hacker’s translation and commentary.[^wiley-edition]